 After starting the engine, fully depress the foot brake pedal and push the selector lever button before shifting the selector lever to the R (Reverse), N (Neutral), D (Drive) or Manual shift mode position.
-Be sure the vehicle is fully stopped before shifting the selector lever.
+Be sure the vehicle is fully stopped before attempting to shift the selector lever.